Tai Po Road

-Tai Po Road is the second longest road in Hong Kong (after Castle Peak Road).
+Tai Po Road (Chinese: 大埔公路) is the second longest road in Hong Kong (after Castle Peak Road).
 It spans from Sham Shui Po in Kowloon to Tai Po in the New Territories of Hong Kong.
 Initially, the road was named Frontier Road.

 Location

-The road begins at Nathan Road near Sham Shui Po, runs through the valley between Golden Hill and Beacon Hill, and connects to Sha Tin.
+The road begins at Cheung Sha Wan Road near Boundary Street and Nathan Road at Sham Shui Po, runs through the valley between Golden Hill and Beacon Hill, and merges into the Tsing Sha Highway in Sha Tin and then the New Territories Circular Road.
 It then continues northward along Sha Tin Hoi and Tai Po Hoi.
+It ends at the Tai Po River near Tai Po Market station.

 History

 Built in 1902, Tai Po Road is one of the earliest major roads in the New Territories.
 Until the completion of the Lion Rock Tunnel in 1967, Tai Po Road was the main road connecting the New Territories with Kowloon.
 Before the construction of the Fanling Highway in the 1980s, the road connected Fanling and Sheung Shui.

 On 10 February 2018, at approximately 18:13 HKT, a Kowloon Motor Bus (KMB) double-decker bus flipped onto its side on Tai Po Road.
 The crash killed 19 people and injured 65.

 The incident was Hong Kong's second deadliest road traffic accident, behind a 2003 incident on Tuen Mun Road that killed 21.